It’s sunset and pink light casts a glow on the young woman’s translucent skin.

 In order to cope with the brain tumors, Lauren had to subject herself to what felt like torture.
-Her neurosurgeon, Dr. Robert Breeze, used highly targeted gamma radiation to burn away each of the tumors in her brain at the Gamma Knife Center on the Anschutz medical campus.
-(Click here to read about another melanoma patient who coped with brain tumors.)
+Her neurosurgeon, Dr. Robert Breeze, used highly targeted gamma radiation to kill each of the tumors in her brain at the Gamma Knife Center on the Anschutz medical campus.
+(Click here to read about another melanoma patient who coped with 98 brain tumors.)

-The team later found another tumor and Lauren had to endure a second brain radiation treatment.
+Her doctors later found another tumor and Lauren had to have a second brain radiation treatment.
 Thankfully, that one was shorter.

 “I kept referring to myself as Hannibal Lecter,” she said, referencing the spooky serial killer from the horror movie, Silence of the Lambs.

 While the radiation treatments killed Lauren’s brain tumors, she wasn’t out of the woods yet.
-While taking two types of immunotherapy medications, she got what’s known as drug-induced hepatitis.
+After taking two types of immunotherapy medications, she got what’s known as drug-induced hepatitis.
 While the drugs were helping her, they were also attacking her.